Why I stopped selling my online courses on Udemy

 Within a few weeks I had enrolled thousands of students, which was exciting!

 Udemy has a very active, engaged student community, so I was able to get feedback on my course very quickly.
-This feedback allowed me to validate that there was demand for my course topic and it also helped me refine and improve my course content before I launched the paid version.
+This feedback allowed me to validate that there was demand for my course topic and it also helped me refine and improve my course content before I launched the premium version.

 In retrospect, this exercise was incredibly helpful because it gave me the confidence to continue moving forward as an online course creator.